bitjson/s18n/README.md

 ## Extracting the Native Locale

 S18n parses html content and extracts strings from selected html elements and attributes.
-A hash of each string is used to identify it, and each hash-string pair is stored in a `locale` object.
+A hash of each string is used to identify it, and all hash-string pairs are stored in a `locale` object.

 ### s18n.extract(html, [extract options])